Saulohan/Game-RPG/README.md

 ## 📱 Description:

-<p>Is a basic game RPG done with C# when i was studing Programing Oriented Object to improve my logic and discovery new functions and commands  language C#.</p><br>
+<p>It's a basic RPG game made with C# from when I studied Object Oriented Programming to improve my logic and discover new functions and commands of the C# language..</p><br>

-# 👨‍💻 Projeto feito por ➡ Saulo Lohan
+# 👨‍💻 Project made by ➡ Saulo Lohan
  [LinkedIn](https://www.linkedin.com/in/saulo-lohan-matoso-soares-801b431b3/)